 On the first Thirty Million ($30,000,000) Dollars of Net Revenue earned during the calendar year, there shall be no incentive fee;

-On the amount of Net Revenue in any calendar year in excess of Thirty Million ($30,000,000) Dollars, up to Forty Million ($40,000,000) Dollars, an amount equal to five (5%) percent of such excess amount;
+On the amount of Net Revenue in any calendar year in excess of Thirty Million ($30,000,000) Dollars (5% Threshold), up to Forty Million ($40,000,000) Dollars (5% Ceiling), an amount equal to five (5%) percent of such excess amount;

-On the amount of Net Revenue in any calendar year in excess of Forty Million ($40,000,000) Dollars, an amount equal to ten (10%) percent of such excess amount.
+On the amount of Net Revenue in any calendar year in excess of Forty Million ($40,000,000) Dollars (10% Threshold), an amount equal to ten (10%) percent of such excess amount.

-(3) For calendar year 2001, the incentive amounts set forth above shall be prorated to reflect the fact that this Agreement was in effect for only a portion of such year and shall be applied as follows [THESE NUMBERS SHOULD BE RECALCULATED GIVEN THAT THIS AGREEMENT WAS NOT EXECUTED ON 3/15/01]:
+(3) For calendar year 2001, the incentive amounts set forth above shall be prorated to reflect the fact that this Agreement was in effect for only a portion of such year and shall be applied as follows:

-On the amount of Net Revenue in excess of Seventeen Million Five Hundred Ninety Thousand One Hundred Seven ($17,590,107) Dollars, up to Twenty Three Million Four Hundred Fifty-three Thousand Four Hundred Seventy-six ($23,453,476) Dollars, an amount equal to five (5%) percent of such excess amount;
+On the amount of Net Revenue in excess of Seventeen Million Five Hundred Ninety Thousand One Hundred Seven ($17,590,107) Dollars (5% Threshold), up to Twenty Three Million Four Hundred Fifty-Three Thousand Four Hundred Seventy-Six ($23,453,476) Dollars (5% Ceiling), an amount equal to five (5%) percent of such excess amount;

-On the amount of Net Revenue in excess of Twenty Four Million Four Hundred Thousand ($24,400,000) Dollars, an amount equal to ten (10%) percent of such excess amount.
+On the amount of Net Revenue in excess of Twenty Three Million Four Hundred Fifty-Three Thousand Four Hundred Seventy-Six ($23,453,476) Dollars (10% Threshold), an amount equal to ten (10%) percent of such excess amount.

 (4) If either Party shall fail to remit any amount payable when due, interest on such unpaid sum shall accrue at a rate equal to the lesser of (i) the per annum rate of interest equal to the prime lending rate as may be published in the Wall Street Journal under “Money Rates” on such date (or if not published on such day on the most recent preceding day on which published) plus 2% per annum and (ii) the maximum rate permitted by applicable law (Interest Rate) until the unpaid amount and the accruing interest are paid in full.